chemistzombie/chemistzombie.github.io/_posts/2026-05-14-removing-trixyblox-unzip-protection.md

 Some file names are weirdly in ALL CAPS when using a hex editor to view it, but the CDFH towards the end uses the correct capitalizations.
 WinRAR, however, sees them as all lowercase.

-I'm not really sure which tool he used to achieve this, but it doesn't really matter for the scope of this post, as this protection is easily removable anyway.
+There might be other tricks up his sleeves that I haven't discovered yet to further tighten the protection, and I'm not really sure what tool he used to achieve this, but it doesn't really matter for the scope of this post, as this protection is easily removable anyway.
+I tried searching online for "fake zip eocd" or "fake multi-archive zip file" but I couldn't really find any resources for this, so suffice to say it's probably a proprietary tool he made that's never distributed anywhere.

 ## How to extract the files

 **TL;DR: use ``jar xvf file.zip`` and compress the extracted files into a fresh ZIP file.**

-I tried a couple of tools under WSL (because I don't have a Linux installation on this machine), and none of them worked.
+I tried a couple of tools under WSL (because I don't have a Linux installation on this machine), but none of them worked.

 ``zip -FF file.zip --out out.zip`` thinks it's an empty ZIP file when you try to extract the archive, with or without modifying the ZIP to try and match the correct expectations, with errors ``could not open input archive: file.zip``, followed by ``could not find: file.z01``.
 Attempting to end the archive results in a warning ``zip file empty``.